qygle/about/README.md

 ### 2022 December
 - Minor (Bookmark): Improvements in URL (Website) metadata lookup
 - Minor (General): Improvement in tag visualization when tag is in disabled state
+- Major (General): Change authentication from using popup-window to using redirect.
+Because popup is blocked by default on IOS++